l-jdavies/100_days_of_code/log.md

 ## Day 36: July 2, 2020
 **Today's challenge:**
 Not a very productive day, still thinking about how to get started on the rps bonus features.
 I'm going to review the course material before trying again.

+## Day 37: July 3, 2020
+**Today's challenge:**
+Taking a few days off for the long weekend, so didn't do any studying today.
+Reviewed flashcards and repeated a codewars problem I'd previously completed.